 In just a few hours, I was able to convert my laptop from commercial software to FOSS, replacing Word, Excel, PowerPoint, Outlook, Photoshop, and several other commercial applications with fully functional FOSS alternatives.
 Best of all, I replaced Windows with Ubuntu, an operating system (OS) that's easier to use.

 FOSS is created and maintained by a global community of computer professionals and enthusiasts who are serious about providing high quality software.
 Their work is supported by a mix of volunteer labor, user donations, and corporate sponsorship.

 You don't have to be a computer expert to use FOSS.
 It's designed to be as easy to use as commercial software.
 The screen displays usually aren't as fancy, but that often means that it's easier to find the commands you need.

 Using FOSS doesn't require you to abandon your current data files or prevent you from exchanging files with users of commercial software.
 FOSS applications will open and save to most of the file formats of their commercial counterparts.

 With FOSS, upgrades are always free, so cost is never an impediment to having the latest version of your favorite applications.
 And, if one of your favorites loses its appeal, you can always look for an alternatives; there's lots of FOSS available.

 All the advantages mentioned so far can be had by installing FOSS applications on your Windows computer.
-Replacing Windows with the Ubuntu OS offers additional advantages.
+Replacing Windows with a FOSS OS offers additional advantages.
 Many are available, including Debian, Ubuntu, Fedora, openSUSE, and many more.
 After looking at quite a few, I settled on Ubuntu, so it will be the OS of choice for these pages.